Articles

 “For longer sales cycles, we recommend rewarding anywhere in the sales cycle that a partner can influence.
 An affiliate promoting a $50k ACV product can’t influence buying decisions.
 So you might want to reward only influenced sales-qualified opportunities,” says Luke Swanek, Co-Founder at PartnerStack.

-While monetary rewards are by far the most common, some vendors also choose to offer leads or marketing funds as rewards.
+While monetary rewards are by far the most common, some vendors also choose to offer leads or marketing development funds as commissions.

 4. How much commission should you offer?

-“When partnership leaders look at just how high their costs are in their direct channels, including the commissions they pay their AEs and overhead costs, suddenly partner commissions become very affordable, very quickly,” says Luke.
+“When partnership leaders look at just how high their costs are in their direct channels, including the commissions they pay their AEs and overhead costs, suddenly partner commissions become very affordable, very quickly,” says Swanek.

 5. Are there industry parallels that would be a useful starting point?